fatima12aa/fa-ml/work/capstone_report.md

 IDs (grouping only, never features).
 Confirm nothing client-identifying appears anywhere in `work/`.

+**Data used:** FlyRank's internship data warehouse (`FlyRank/internship-warehouse`, build `flyrank_pseudonymized_warehouse_release_v20260703`), specifically `fact_content_daily_performance` (February–March 2026) and `dim_content`.

+**Columns deliberately excluded, and why:**
+- `trend_direction` / `trend_pct`: directly derived from the same comparison used to build
+  our label — using either as a feature would be leakage.
+- Any March-window signal (e.g. `march_impressions`): used only to construct the label, never as a model feature.
+- `provider_used` / `model_used`: 71.5% missing, with confounding risk (correlation with
+  decline may reflect adoption timing, not content quality).
+- `ai_traffic_pct`: 93.6% of rows were exactly zero — too sparse for reliable page-level claims.
+- Rows lacking genuine tracking (`gsc_data_available = FALSE`): excluded via SQL filter, as these are zero-filled placeholders, not real measurements.

+**Leakage risks considered:**
+- Confirmed programmatically (via assertion, not just stated) that neither `is_declining` nor `march_impressions` ever appear among model features.
+- Confirmed all dynamic features are built from SQL queries explicitly restricted to February dates only, with no March data included.
+- Pseudonymous IDs (`client_hash_id`, `content_hash_id`) are used strictly for joining and grouping (e.g. client-holdout validation) — never as model features.

+**Confirmation:** No client names, URLs, or private queries appear anywhere in this report, the accompanying notebooks, or `work/`.
+All identifiers shown are pseudonymized hashes provided directly by the FlyRank release.

 ## 3. Baseline

 The transparent rule or score you built first.
 Why it's a fair comparison, and its numbers on